miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Onto the dudes!

 **Adam**'s MC skills were top-shelf and he's as approachable as a friendly barista.
-Didn't get to shoot the breeze much - but there's always next time, &lt;switch on OZ accent&gt; _mate_!
+Didn't get to shoot the breeze much - but there's always next time, &lt;switch on OZ accent&gt; _mate!_

 **Tom** not only did nail his talk, but also went full-on Yoda, offering to share his hard-earned SaaS wisdom with a mastermind group.
 Boss move!